BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/matched_play_guide/scenario_pool_system.md

 Additionally, each pool will always have at least one Scenario that has the random game length stipulation.
 This means that you may not play any of these Scenarios across an event, or you might play six!

-What this system tries to do is ensure that there is always a balanced spread of Scenarios across a tournament, so that a tournament isn’t won by the fact that the Scenarios simply favoured one style of Army.
+What this system tries to do is ensure that there is always a balanced spread of Scenarios across a tournament, so that a tournament isn't won by the fact that the Scenarios simply favoured one style of Army.
 This will help to provide all players with a better all-round experience.

 There are other ways that Organisers can use the Scenario Pool system if they wish: